 The Science Pyramid at Denver Botanic Gardens invites visitors to explore the relationship between people and plants, and to examine the role of biomimicry in our lives - the way the features of nature inspire ideas and actions in people.
 It's not surprising then that the building has a great relationship with its surroundings.
-Rising to a comfortable height among the area's ground-level structures, the angles and scale of the 34-foot-high pyramid are almost a mirror image of the Garden's amphitheater to which how their own backyard is connected to the larger natural world.
+Rising to a comfortable height among the area's ground-level structures, the angles and scale of the 34-foot-high pyramid are almost a mirror image of the Garden's amphitheater to which it sits next.